 There’s nothing quite like a refreshing shower to perk you up, and now your bathroom appliances can be programmed to give you a fully customised shower experience.
 Smart shower systems like U by Moen can be controlled via mobile devices or voice commands.
 You can easily control temperature, scheduling and timing, to ensure your whole family gets a hot shower in the morning, without wasted water, or a fight for access to the bathroom.
 We tend to see code as something opposite to what it is to be human.
 And yet we see that it can be a language of harmony and order that produces a gentler way to live.

 IoT-enabled photo frames take the concept of a digital photo frame one step further.
 Forget the hassle of loading photos manually from your laptop – these frames are coded to automatically sync with an app on your phone, which will choose your photographs for you.
 You can also allow your family and friends to add their own shots to the app.
 Wi-Fi-enabled digital photo apps like Aura run each photo through a series of algorithms before displaying it, so you don’t have to worry about blurry, low-res shots or inappropriate pics.

-A clever if somewhat quirky application of IoT in retail, the “Smart Cube” from Martini is a Bluetooth-enabled ice cube that uses liquid sensors to anticipate when bar patrons will need a drink refill, and communicates this to the bar staff in real time.
+A clever, if somewhat quirky, application that code has made possible in retail, the “Smart Cube” from Martini is a Bluetooth-enabled ice cube that uses liquid sensors to anticipate when bar patrons will need a drink refill, and communicates this to the bar staff in real-time.
 This nifty gadget is designed to reduce crowds and queues, while improving sales.